Introduction to Deep Learning

 Key Points

-• Convolutional neural networks are well suited for image classification.
+• Convolutional neural networks (CNNs) are commonly used for image classification.